seichco/aws-cognito-from-scratch/README.md

   - `User` should be notified of a successful password change (redirects them to form to sign in again).
 - TOTP Setup
   - ??? `User` should be able to enter the QR code manually (printing the `secretCode` to the screen). ???
+- Verify Contact
+  - ??? `User` should be able to toggle back and forth between selecting verification method and entering a code. ???
 - Signed In
   - ??? `User` should be able to enable/disable MFA from `signedIn` state ???
 - ??? `User` should be instructed to check their email on password request. ???